 CAN YOU BE A DONOR FOR A FRIEND?

-Your tissue type is entered into a national database, which is then linked to the worldwide registries.
+Your tissue type is entered into ABMDR’s registry, which is then linked to the worldwide registries.
 When a patient needs a donor, their tissue type is compared with all potential donors on the registries worldwide.
-If you then match with a patient you will be contacted by the ABMDR and asked to confirm your commitment to be a donor and provide blood sample to confirm this match.
+If you then match with a patient you will be contacted by ABMDR and asked to confirm your commitment to be a donor and provide blood sample to confirm this match.
 In Australia, only 1 in 1,500 donors will be asked to donate stem cells in any year.

 Your health and wellbeing before and after donation are very important to us.
 If you are chosen to become a donor, an independent specialist with detailed knowledge of stem cell donation will assess you medically and answer any questions you may have.
 In Australia, donation occurs in one of the major hospitals in the state capital cities.
 You would not be required to travel interstate or overseas.